-The embankment crest works covered by the Project will be carried on existing embankment with no change of the alignments.
-The project therefore entails no resettlement and land acquisition as defined by OP 4.01, nor long lasting disruptions to the natural environment and human settlements and activities.
+Works that are subject of this contract are: Preparatory works, Earth Works, Pavement works and Traffic Signalisation works.
+Full description of all position of works is given within the Annex 5 (Extract from BoQ)..The embankment crest works covered by the Project will be carried on existing embankment with no change of the alignments.
+The project therefore entails no resettlement and land acquisition as defined by OP 4.12, nor long lasting disruptions to the natural environment and human settlements and activities.
 On all three project locations, in the earlier period, flood protection structures are already constructed.
 However, the projected width of crushed stone material of 3.20 m is not been achieved.
-The required width of pavement surface of 3.20 m requires an extension of the existing layer of crushed stone material, in order to achieve greater width of roadbase layer (blanket course) of at least 10 cm on each side.

 Excavation of soil material of embankment crest, in variable and the required width, is done symmetrically on both sides of the existing stone material.
 Digging depth is 25 cm.
 After the excavation of soil, filling with the new material is planned together with the construction of a new roadbase layer by using the same material used for construction of already existing roadbase.
-Bearing in mind that the existing roadbase layer material under traffic load, and that he had suffered the inevitable deformation, additional regulation course layer will be constructed in thickness of approximately 5 cm.
+Bearing in mind that the existing roadbase layer material under traffic load, and that it had suffered the inevitable deformation, additional regulation course layer will be constructed in thickness of approximately 5 cm.

-Over regulation course layer a two new asphalt layers will be constructed.
+Over the regulation course layer a two new asphalt layers will be constructed.
 The current roadbase layer is made of crushed stone aggregate fraction 0 / 31.5 mm.
 The projected pavement structure has the following composition:

-- \ Road surface layer of asphalt concrete AB 11 thickness d = 4 cm - \ bitumenous bearing layer BNS 22 B thickness d = 6 cm

-$^{\ast}$ crushed stone material 0 / 31.5 for regulation course layer and expansion of the existing roadbase layer d ~ 5 cm

-- \ existing layer 0 / 31.5 thickness d = 25 cm
+- Road surface layer of asphalt concrete AB 11 thickness d = 4 cm - bitumenous bearing layer BNS 22 B thickness d = 6 cm - crushed stone material 0 / 31.5 for regulation course layer and expansion of the existing roadbase layer d \sim 5 cm - existing layer 0 / 31.5 thickness d = 25 cm - geogrid

-- \ geogrid

-- -----